thosgood/this-weeks-finds/markdown/week13.md

 hoped Stasheff's work would help me, but it seems that this metric always enters.

-5) A geometrical presentation of the surface mapping class group and surgery, by Sergey Matveev and Michael Polyak, preprint.
+5) "A geometrical presentation of the surface mapping class group and surgery", by Sergey Matveev and Michael Polyak, preprint.

 This paper shows how to express the mapping class group of a surface in terms of tangles.
 This gives a nice relationship between two approaches to 3d TQFTs (topological quantum field theories): the Heegard decomposition approach, and the surgery on links approach.

-6) Invariants of 3-manifolds and conformal field theories, by Micheal Polyak, preprint.
+6) "Invariants of 3-manifolds and conformal field theories", by Micheal Polyak, preprint.

 The main good thing about this paper in my opinion is that it simplifies